Cayman Islands: Government and politics

 The Cabinet is composed of two official members and seven elected members, called Ministers; one of whom is designated Premier.
-The Premier can serve for two consecutive terms after which he or she is barred from attaining the office again.
-Although an MP can only be Premier twice any person who meets the qualifications and requirements for a seat in the Parliament can be elected to the Parliament indefinitely.
+The premier can serve for two consecutive terms.
+After two terms the premier is barred from attaining the office again.
+Although an MP can only be premier twice any person who meets the qualifications and requirements for a seat in the Parliament can be elected to the Parliament indefinitely.

 There are two official members of the Parliament, the Deputy Governor and the Attorney General.
 They are appointed by the Governor in accordance with His Majesty's instructions, and although they have seats in the Parliament, under the 2009 Constitution, they do not vote.
 They serve in a professional and advisory role to the MPs, the Deputy Governor represents the Governor who is a representative of the King and the British Government.
 While the Attorney General serves to advise on legal matters and has special responsibilities in Parliament, they are generally responsible for changes to the Penal code.

 The seven Ministers are voted into office by the 19 elected members of the Parliament of the Cayman Islands.
 One of the Ministers, the leader of the majority political party, is appointed Premier by the Governor.

 After consulting the Premier, the Governor allocates a portfolio of responsibilities to each Cabinet Minister.
 Under the principle of collective responsibility, all Ministers are obliged to support in the Parliament any measures approved by Cabinet.

 Almost 80 departments, sections and units carry out the business of government, joined by a number of statutory boards and authorities set up for specific purposes, such as the Port Authority, the Civil Aviation Authority, the Immigration Board, the Water Authority, the University College Board of Governors, the National Pensions Board and the Health Insurance Commission.

 Since 2000, there have been two official major political parties: The Cayman Democratic Party (CDP) and the People's Progressive Movement (PPM).
 While there has been a shift to political parties, many contending for office still run as independents.
 The two parties are notably similar, though they consider each other rivals in most cases, their differences are generally in personality and implementation rather than actual policy.
 The Cayman Islands generally lacks any form of organised political parties.
 As of the May 2017 General Election, members of the PPM and CDP have joined with three independent members to form a government coalition despite many years of enmity.

+Before the 2021 Caymanian general election, leader of the CDP McKeeva Bush received a two-month suspended jail sentence for assaulting a woman in February 2020 leading to a no-confidence motion against him.
+Premier McLaughlin asked Governor Martyn Roper to dissolve Parliament on 14 February, triggering early elections instead of having the vote on the motion.
+In the lead-up to the election, the Democratic Party was described as "[appearing] to be defunct" as figures previously of the party (including Bush) instead contested as independents.